hexfati/hookinator/README.md

 #### Usage

-1. Select the file you want to launch and monitor
+1. Select the file you want to launch and to monitor

-2. View APIs intercepted in prompt
+2. View intercepted APIs in prompt